List of Marvel Comics characters: L: Lobo Brothers

 The Lobo Brothers are two supervillains appearing in American comic books published by Marvel Comics.
 The brothers are Carlos and Eduardo and are later joined by their sister: Esmeralda Lobo.
 They first appeared in Spectacular Spider-Man #143 (October 1988) and were created by Gerry Conway and Sal Buscema.

 Carlos and Eduardo Lobo grew up in poverty on the streets of Puebla de Zaragoza, Mexico, surviving by stealing and scavenging for food.
 As a teenager, Eduardo had fallen in love with a girl named Esmelda Valdez, the daughter of a wealthy ranch owner.
 The two had a romantic relationship until it was discovered by Esmelda's brother Ramón.
 One full moon night, Ramón and his men ambushed the two lovers and tried to drive Eduardo away by using whips on him.
-Pain and rage from this whipping triggered Eduardo's mutant ability to transform into a werewolf, causing him to kill Ramón, his men, and Esmelda.
+Pain and rage from this whipping triggered Eduardo's mutant ability to transform into a werewolf-like form, causing him to kill Ramón, his men, and Esmelda.
 Carlos later discovers that he possesses the same abilities as Eduardo.
 The brothers then turned to crime using their powers to unite all the mobs of South Texas into Los Hermanos De La Luna.
 The Lobo Brothers were so successful that they not only gained a mansion in a Dallas suburb but drew the attention of the Arranger, the Kingpin's lieutenant.
 The Arranger used the Persuader to brainwash the Punisher into attempting an assassination of the Lobo Brothers.
 The plan failed thanks to Spider-Man's interference and the iron will of the Punisher, who ended up killing the Persuader instead.
 The Lobo Brothers knew who was responsible for the attempt and they vowed revenge.